Breast Augmentation Recovery

 Book an Appointment

 Contact our practice online today or call (412) 638-2391, to learn more about breast augmentation surgery and the recovery that is involved.
 Patient education is important to the success of any surgery.
-You can depend on Dr. Clavijo-Alvarez to help guiding at every stage of your journey toward an enhanced bustline.
+You can trust on Dr. Clavijo-Alvarez to help guiding at every stage of your journey.

 "Not only is Dr. Julio great but so is his staff and office environment!
 I have recommended family members and friends to him for various procedures and all agree!"Real Patient